Mrseams/scaling-deployment-k8s/readMe.md

 ### 1. Prerequisites

-- Your backend pod must have resource requests defined for CPU (✅ you already did this)
+- Your backend pod must have resource requests defined for CPU
 - Metrics server must be installed in your cluster:

 ```bash